Konamiman/Z280TechnicalManual/9-On-Chip_Peripherals.md

 **Software Trigger (TR).** While the counter/timer is enabled (the EN bit is a 1), the trigger condition is generated on the rising edge of the first scaled processor clock following the setting of this bit from a previously cleared value.
 If a previous trigger condition has not occurred, the contents of the Time Constant register are loaded into the downcounter and the counting or timing sequence begins.
 If a hardware or software trigger has already occurred and the Retrigger Enable bit is set to 1, the counter/timer will be retriggered.
 If a trigger has already occurred, the Retrigger Enable bit is cleared to 0, and a counting or timing operation is in progress (that is, the downcounter holds a count other than 0), then setting the TR bit has no effect on counter/timer operation.
 Clearing this bit to 0 also has no effect on counter/timer operation.

-**Count in Proqress (CIP).** This status bit indicates if a counting or timing operation is in progress.
+**Count in Progress (CIP).** This status bit indicates if a counting or timing operation is in progress.
 While this bit is a 1, the counter/timer has a time constant loaded and the downcounter holds a non-zero value.
 While this bit is a 0, the counter/timer is not operating.
 The state of this bit is determined by control logic in the counter/timer and cannot be altered by a write operation to this register.

 **End-of-Count Condition Has Been Reached (CC).** This status bit is set to 1 by control logic in the counter/timer when the end-of-count condition is reached (that is, the downcounter has been decremented to zero in the single-cycle mode or the downcounter has been reloaded in the continuous mode).
 While this bit is a 0, the downcounter has not been decremented to 0 since the last time that this bit was cleared by software.
 This bit can be read or written under program control.